Philip-Juhlin/pcr_results_pipline/README.md

-# PCR Results Pipeline
+# PCR Results Processing Pipeline

-This is a simple pipeline for processing PCR result files from different directories and formats.
-The goal is to normalize and standardize the data so it can be easily analyzed downstream.
+This is a Python-based pipeline for processing PCR result files dropped into an input folder.
+It parses metadata and tabular data, normalizes and standardizes the results, and outputs cleaned files for further analysis or import.

 ---

-## Overview
+## Features

-The pipeline handles three different types of input files and normalizes them into a standard format:

-- **StepOne files**
-  - Handles Cyrillic characters
+- Watches the `input/` folder continuously and processes new `.txt` files as they appear.
-  - Extracts and processes metadata
+- Extracts metadata and result tables from raw files with flexible parsing.
-  - Drops unnecessary columns

-- **QS6 files**
-  - Processes metadata
-  - Drops unnecessary columns

-- **PRO files**
-  - Normalizes sample names
-  - Drops unnecessary columns
+- Standardizes metadata keys and DataFrame columns for consistent downstream use.
+- Handles timezone-aware parsing of run end times.
+- Moves processed files to `input/processed/` and problematic files to `input/error/`.
+- Saves outputs in multiple target directories for analysis, warehouse storage, and LIMS imports.

 ---

 ## Directory Structure

-- `input/` — raw input files
+- input/ # Incoming raw files to process
-- `input/processed/` — processed intermediate files
+- input/processed/ # Successfully processed files moved here
-- `cleaned/` — cleaned and normalized output files
+- input/error/ # Files moved here if processing fails
-- `warehouse/` — final aggregated storage
+- warehouse/ # Final warehouse storage CSVs
+- analysis_files/new/ # Analysis-ready tab-delimited files
+- lims_import_files/input/ # Files formatted for LIMS import

-All necessary folders are created automatically if they don't exist.
+Directories are created automatically if missing.

 ---

-## Key Functions

-- `parse_files()`
-  - Reads files from `input/`
-  - Extracts metadata from lines starting with `* ` or `# `
+## How It Works

+1. The script watches the `input/` folder every 5 seconds (default poll interval).
-  - Finds the `[Results]` section and loads it as a pandas DataFrame
+2. Any `.txt` files found are parsed to extract metadata and the `[Results]` section as a DataFrame.
-  - Calls a function to standardize the DataFrame

-- `standardize_meta(metadata: dict)`
-  - Placeholder function to normalize metadata fields

-- Standardization functions for each file type (not fully implemented in pseudocode)
+3. Metadata is cleaned and standardized (e.g., normalizing timezones, file names).
+4. The DataFrame columns are normalized (case-insensitive, column renames, missing values handled).
+5. Cleaned data is saved to the analysis, warehouse, and LIMS import folders.
+6. The original input file is moved to `input/processed/`.
+7. Files failing any step are moved to `input/error/` with a logged reason.

 ---